 c) If the decision is positive, the Head of School arranges for the development of a Memorandum of Understanding with the partner institution (if not already in place).

 d) The Deputy Vice-Chancellor (Academic) arranges for this decision to be recorded in the appropriate records.

 3.1 Accreditation documentation is prepared and submitted in accord with the Program Accreditation and Course Approval – Academic Policy and related procedures.
 The Program Proposal should be accompanied by any additional appendices consistent with the requirements of the Partner Institution Selection (Jointly Conferred Award) Guidelines.
 This information will be the same as presented to the Institutional Partnership Committee along with a draft of the legal agreement.

-3.2 The Faculty Learning and Teaching Committee and the University’s Learning and Teaching Committee evaluates and assesses any program proposal to ensure that the jointly conferred coursework program meets the relevant standards required of any new academic program.
+3.2 Learning and Teaching Committee evaluates and assesses any program proposal to ensure that the jointly conferred coursework program meets the relevant standards required of any new academic program.